Sensory Seeking vs Sensory Sensitive

 What is Sensory Sensitive?

-Most sensory sensitive people (also known as sensory avoiding) are over sensitive.
-They experience sensory input much more intensely than the average person and generally try to avoid it as it’s too overwhelming.
+Most sensory sensitive people (also known as sensory avoiding) experience sensory input more intensely than the average person and therefore try to avoid it as it is overwhelming.
+Some traits of sensory sensitive may be:

 • Be frightened by unexpected sounds or bright lights